needle-mirror/com.unity.ai.planner/Documentation~/ActionDefinition.md

 # Defining actions

 A plan is composed of actions that an agent makes in pursuit of its goal.
+In the context of a plan, actions represent *potential* decisions the agent can make.
+In order for the planning process to reason about these decisions, it is necessary to conceptualize an action with regard to which objects are involved, how the world changes as a result, and what incentives/disincentives an agent receives.

 To define an action, create an "Action Definition" via the asset creation menu (Create -> AI -> Planner) or the Create menu from the project window.

 ![Image](images/CreateActionAssets.png)